gatsbyjs/gatsby/docs/blog/2018-10-04-journey-to-the-content-mesh/index.md

 The previous generation of enterprise CMS offered an often-generic content editing experience glued to out-of-date development and deployment environments.
 The emerging strategy for content management selects best-of-breed solutions, tailored to specific use-cases like e-commerce or blogging; it provides a modern framework for rapid iteration and it generates lightning fast websites out of the box.

-The content mesh empowers developers while preserving content creators’ workflows.
+The content mesh empowers developers while preserving content creators' workflows.
 It gives you access to best-of-breed services _without_ the pain of manual integration.

 ## Three Areas of Rapid Innovation